tramanh06/tramanh06.github.io/_pages/projects.md

 * **Topic modelling for scientific authors**  \|  [[code](https://github.com/tramanh06/rpms)]
   * Researched in topic model using Latent Dirichlet Allocation.
 Extended LDA for a hierarchical collection of documents.
 Achieved good results with Author-Topic Model
-  * Built a ranking system to assign relevant reviewers to papers. to automatically nominate reviewers during review process
+  * Built a ranking system to assign relevant reviewers to papers and automatically nominate reviewers during review process
   * Advisor: Prof [Bryan Low](https://www.comp.nus.edu.sg/~lowkh/research.html)

 * **Financial Reporting using Machine Learning**
-  * Apply ML methods on financial transaction data.
+  * Applied ML methods on financial transaction data.
 Solution using Neural Network and Decision Tree.
-  * Enhance interpretability of ML system by displaying Decision Tree result.
+  * Enhanced interpretability of ML system by displaying Decision Tree result.
 Certain level of pruning was done to make the tree more readable
   * Replace hand-coded rules with 99% accuracy

 * **Enhance Customer Churn prediction through Semi-Supervised Learning**  \|  [[code](https://github.com/tramanh06/CDR-analysis)]
-  * Model customer and their calls as one big graph, with edge weights as a function of calls and text activities
+  * Modeled customer and their calls as one big graph, with edge weights as a function of calls and text activities
   * Researched on Label Propagation to propagate labeled nodes (already churned customers) to unlabeled nodes in a graph.
 Churned customers might influence their friends in the network to churn
-  * Use Label Propagation score as a feature to train churn classifier.
+  * Used Label Propagation score as a feature to train churn classifier.
 Winner classifier is Logistic Regression with accuracy of 96.9% accuracy
   * Designed an architecture to train the data in a distributed manner using MapReduce, speeding up training time
   * Advisor: Prof [Ng Wee Keong](http://www.ntu.edu.sg/home/awkng/)